-If I’m planning even a warm weekend break to Europe, I almost always travel in May or September.
-It’s cheaper than the summer months, there are less crowds so you can sightsee more quickly and not have a ton of people in every picture, and the weather is still great.
-(I was going to write that you won’t be surrounded by kids, but I always seem to find huge school trips!)
+If I’m planning even a warm weekend break to Europe, I almost always travel in shoulder season; May or September.
+It’s cheaper than the summer months, there are less crowds so it’s less stressful and you can sightsee more quickly (and not have a ton of people in every picture!), and the weather is still great.
+I was going to write that you won’t be surrounded by kids, but I always seem to find huge school trips!

 And it’s not just the time of year you should consider.
 When searching for flights, look at mid-week ones (Tuesday or Wednesday) as they are almost always cheaper.